The Jvion Machine's Oncology Vectors

-The Jvion Oncology 30 Day Mortality vector supports clinical decision-making by predicting the final stages of a patient’s terminal illness with a primary endpoint of early hospice/palliative care.
-The Cognitive Machine accounts for more than 4,500 clinical, social, and behavioral factors to determine which intervention and care path will improve a patient’s quality of life over the final 30 days.
+The Jvion Oncology 30 Day Mortality Vector supports clinical decision-making by predicting the final stages of a patient’s terminal illness with a primary endpoint of early hospice/palliative care.
+The Jvion Machine accounts for more than 4,500 clinical, social, and behavioral factors to determine which intervention and care path will improve a patient’s quality of life over the final 30 days.
 Whether it is symptom management, preparing the family and/or caregivers, or promoting a social support system, these individualized recommendations redirect the plan of care toward the actions that will meet the needs of a patient and his/her family.
 In addition, these recommendations minimize unnecessary clinical workload, avoid aggressive and unwanted measures of care, and optimize palliative care and/or hospice enrollment based on the patient’s preferences.

 30-day readmission risk

 Current reported readmission rates for cancer patients discharged from medical services are as high as 27%.
 Oncology patients may have multiple and complex comorbidities as a result of not only the etiology of their malignancy but also the expected, and thus not completely preventable, complications of treatment.
 The majority of cancer patient readmissions are due to the acute onset of symptoms, complications of therapy, and progression of disease.
 Many of these are oftentimes manageable in the ambulatory care setting if the most effective actions that will reduce the risk of a readmission are identified and actioned.